data-douser/codeql-sap-js/test/queries/README.md

 - custom Control
 - DOM-like API
 - the type of the control property `text` is set to `int` (sanitized)
+- the sanitizer is not affecting the log-injection

 ## xss-custom-control-property-sanitized
 - custom Control
 - DOM-like API
 - the value of `text` is sanitized using `sap/base/security/encodeXML`

 ## xss-html-control
 - `sap.ui.core.HTML` Control